Knockoneil River

 The River is famously known to be the reason William Clark & Sons in Upperlands exists as being the main power source for the Mill.
-The river is diverted through massive sluice gates downstream from Amportane Bridge this tailrace feeds 5 manmade lakes known locally as The Dams the river was used to power the mill and its electricals as well as the dyeing process this caused dye pollution on the river.
-The river was similar to the Grillagh being many flax mills were built along the river most well known being Lagans Scutching Mill near Upperlands.
+The river is diverted through massive sluice gates downstream from Amportane Bridge this tailrace feeds five manmade lakes known locally as The Dams the river was used to power the mill and its electricals as well as the dyeing process this caused dye pollution on the river.
+The river was similar to the Grillagh being many flax mills were built along the river most well known being Lagans Scutching Mill in-between Swatragh and Upperlands.

 The River is leases by the Clady And District Angling Club funded in 1962.

 Bridges

-Tammybrack Bridge Corlacky Hill Bridge Knockoneil Bridge Stranagon Bridge Swatragh Bridge Beagh Bridge Amportane Bridge Upperland Bridge Jubilee Bridge Boyne Bridge Dunglady Bridge.
+Tammybrack Bridge, Corlacky Hill Bridge, Knockoneil Bridge / Upper River.

+Swatragh Bridge, Beagh Bridge, Amportane Bridge / Middle River.

+Upperlands Bridge, Boyne Bridge, Dunglady Bridge / Lower River.